odpi/data-governance/docs/common-data-definitions/README.md

 and loads them into the tool.
 Where possible, these definitions include tags that link the definitions back to the common data definitions.

-When the new IT capablity is deployed to test and production environments, the tool typically produces a packaged version of the concrete definitions with their tags that point to the metadata.
+When the new IT capability is deployed to test and production environments, the tool typically produces a packaged version of the concrete definitions with their tags that point to the metadata.
 The dev-ops pipeline that deploys the artifact reads the tags and ensures that any specific governance requirements for the specific type of data that is being used are met.